Dionysus7777777/Dionysus7777777.github.io/_pages/about.md

 I am seeking Master/PhD opportunities in control for the 2026 semester.

 # 🔥 News

+-  *2025.03*: &nbsp;🎉🎉 The team has qualified for the RoboCup World Championship.
 -  *2025.03*: &nbsp;🎉🎉 Completed the paper and submitted it to IROS.
 -  *2024.11*: &nbsp;🎉🎉 Successfully participated in RoboCup Brazil Open and achieved the sixth place in the world.

 # 📝 Publications